na-na-hi/renget/archive/EvalynHalliwell.md

 - Spent a while studying occlumency and is moderately proficient in it.
 Doesn't have any particular use for it; she's just really weirded out by the idea of legilimency and doesn't want anyone looking into her head.
 - Will read just about anything she can get her hands on, but particularly loves adventure novels and spell books (the older and weirder the better).
 - The currant-coloured longcoat she usually wears was a going-away present from her father.
 It's one of her most treasured posessions, and has been damaged and mended countless times.
+- To her, Amortentia would smell like a mix of old books, peppermint, freshly fallen rain, and Sebastian.
 - She is attempting to learn how to paint, but her attempts so far have been less than impressive.

 ->• ───────────────── •<-